emtabiraobarias/chat-my-data/README.md

-# chat-my-data
+# query-cv-index
-Personal project following langchain tutorial on https://blog.langchain.dev/tutorial-chatgpt-over-your-data/
+Personal project following langchain tutorial on https://blog.langchain.dev/tutorial-chatgpt-over-your-data/ - credits due to the tutorial blog's author for some of the python script files used in this personal project.

 [x] Summarise single CV pdf file by extracting key information from the document and dumping to a JSON file.